shepheb1/shepheb1.github.io/causal.md

 layout: page
 ---

 Here are some of my earlier methods papers dealing with causal inference methods.
-Most of the principal stratification research was with my excellent advisor, Peter Gilbert.
+Most of the principal stratification research was with my PhD advisor, Peter Gilbert.

 ## Principal Stratification Sensitivity Analyses